robinssq/api-docs/docs/amp.rst

 AMP
 ========

+Narrativ's smartlink technology can be deployed to `Google AMP`_ pages.
+To enable Smartlinks on your AMP page, please notify Narrativ and then integrate the ```amp-smartlinks`` tag into your AMP pages, as described below.

 Usage
 -----

-Find ``AMP-Smartlinks`` on `Github`_
+In addition to the docs below, you may reference the information provided on AMP's `Github`_ page.

-AMP Smartlinks retrieves SmartLinks from a set of URLs on an AMP page, automatically creating new SmartLinks that do not already exist.
+AMP Smartlinks searches the AMP article for Smartlink-compatible URLs, automatically creating new SmartLinks that do not already exist.
 AMP Smartlinks is our full :ref:`Linkmate <linkmate_api>` offering in AMP.

 Your account must be a member of our LinkMate program to use this feature.
 For more information about this program, feel free to `contact us`_

 * Make sure to replace "ACCOUNT NAME" with your Narrativ account name.
-If you aren't sure what you account name is then please reach out to your account manager or `contact us`_.
+If you don't know your account name, please reach out to your account manager or `contact us`_.

 ::